- Mississippi State University • IDEELab

 The Birth of Standard Mechanics

-Trey’s journey began inside the walls of IDEELab, where he honed his expertise in high-strain rate materials testing, digital image correlation, and mechanical system design.
-Working closely with IDEELab faculty, he identified a critical industry gap: affordable, high-quality mechanical testing for materials and components used in everything from consumer electronics to automotive parts.
+Trey’s journey began inside the walls of IDEELab.
+There, he honed his expertise in high-strain rate materials testing, digital image correlation, and mechanical system design.
+Working closely with IDEELab faculty, he identified a critical industry gap.
+This gap was for affordable, high-quality mechanical testing for materials and components used in various sectors, from consumer electronics to automotive parts.
+Instead of waiting for someone else to fill it, Trey decided to build a solution.

 From Campus to Company